How to Write a Master's Thesis

 Before you start writing your thesis, the Graduate Committee must approve your topic.
 Moreover, the Committee will need to approve the language of your writing and the perspective you choose to use in your study.

 You will need to fill in the application.
-You will have to gain preliminary topic agreement from your graduate supervisor.
+You will have to gain a preliminary topic agreement from your graduate supervisor.
 You will have to attach the written agreement provided by your professor to the application.
 These confirmations can come in different forms, from an email message to an official memo that approves your topic.

-Once the topic for your Master’s thesis has been approved, it will be valid during one year.
+Once the topic for your Master’s thesis has been approved, it will be valid for one year.
 If you fail to finish the thesis before this time, the validity of your topic will expire, and you will have to seek another approval from the Graduate Committee.

 Likewise, if for some reason you opt for changing the topic of your thesis, and this change is dramatic and visible, you will need to re-apply for approval from the Graduate Committee.
 No additional approval is needed for any minor changes made to the original topic of your thesis.